 Welcome to the Discovery School Eco-Club.
-We meet every Thursday after school and together we learn how to help the environment and to make it a better place.
+We meet every Wednesday after school and together we learn how to help the environment and make it a better place.

 How to encourage biodiversity in your garden…

 - Provide food for birds.
 You can grow plants that provide food and/or, buy or make fat balls.

 - Make a log pile or bug hotel.

 - Grow plants that are bee and insect friendly.